 I took inspiration from the south indian tradition of clasical music where I heard this quote many times: "It takes a lifetime of study and then you might become original after 50 years".
 Think about it: a lot of good stuff really takes a long time + experience.

-Culture comes from cultivation!
-So i never understanded the hurry to "arrive there".
+I never understood the hurry to "arrive there".
 Or the idea that you need more stuff to do so.

 The Real Treasure: The Long, Unsellable Journey

-The reason I wrote a symphonic work and the 24 variations was not to impress anyone other than myself - nor to add products to my webshop (even though you can buy the sheet music and tabs below).
-It was to find out what’s possible—for me, but maybe for you too.
+The reason I wrote a symphonic work and the 24 variations was only to impress myself - It was to find out what’s possible—for me, but maybe for you too.
 What matters is the life long journey, the self-discovery, and the community of fellow travelers (strummers, monks, and missionaries alike) who are brave enough to keep listening : asking, "WTF is going on—and what's next?"
 And this is not what they tell you in advertising, in music schools or on youtube....
 They sell you a dream - and you gotta be a sleep to truly believe in dreams.
 The real reason for this is that the journey is unsellable - who has this kinda commitment and time to invest in this modern busy world?
 It is both risky and dangerous.
 And there are sooo many distractions!
+You need imagination - its the most valueble thing here in life.
+You need imagination because there are so many gaps/ holes / mysteries that you need to fill out yourself!
+That is your purpose.

 Want to Explore my solo guitar Music?

-If any of this speaks to you—if you want to challenge yourself, or simply hear what came out of all those sleepless nights—you can find “The Shape of Sound” (sheet music & tabs) in my shop:
+If any of this speaks to you—if you want to challenge yourself, or simply hear “The Shape of Sound” (sheet music & tabs) in my shop:

 👉 THE SHAPE OF SOUND – Music for One Guitar (Sheetmusic & Tabs)